-Our methodology to select and rank the best rum brands of 2020
+Our methodology to select and rank the best rum brands of the year

-We took into consideration the method of distilling the spirit, the sugars and colourings added to the bottle (if any) and the authenticity of the brand itself.
-Then, we weighed in a range of expert opinions, popular choices and price points for each subcategory.
+We took into consideration the method of distilling the spirit, the sugars and colorings added to the bottle (if any), and the authenticity of the brand itself.
+Then, we weighed in a range of expert opinions, popular choices, and price points for each subcategory.

 Frequently asked questions about rum

 The best rum to drink straight is Chairman’s Reserve Forgotten Cask Rum.
-This rum, from Saint Lucia, is an extra-aged sipping rum that offers deliciously rich flavours and sweet, honeyed notes.
-It’s a limited edition bottle that’s a favourite among rum connoisseurs.
+This rum, from Saint Lucia, is an extra-aged sipping rum that offers deliciously rich flavors and sweet, honeyed notes.
+It’s a limited edition bottle that’s a favorite among rum connoisseurs.

 The best rum for the price is the Mount Gay Eclipse Rum.
-Mount Gay’s Eclipse Rum is a gold rum with a brilliant amber colour and a strong flavour to match.
-It combines floral and fruity notes for a unique and distinctive aroma of banana, apricot and vanilla.
+Mount Gay’s Eclipse Rum is a gold rum with a brilliant amber color and a strong flavor to match.
+It combines floral and fruity notes for a unique and distinctive aroma of banana, apricot, and vanilla.